FreeRTOS/FreeRTOS/FreeRTOS-Plus/Source/FreeRTOS-Plus-Trace/readme.txt

 - trcUser.c / trcUser.h     - The main API towards the application (trcUser.h in the only include necessary).
 - trcKernel.c / trcKernel.h - Internal routines for storing kernel events.
 - trcBase.c / trcBase.h     - Internal routines for manipulating the data structures and calculating timestamps.
-- trcPort.c / trcPort.h     - The port layer, abstracting the hardware (mainly the timer used for timestamping).
+- trcHardwarePort.c / trcHardwarePort.h     - The port layer, abstracting the hardware (mainly the timer used for timestamping).
-- trcHooks.h				- The interface between FreeRTOS and the recorder, containing trace macro defintions.
+- trcKernelHooks.h				- The interface between the Kernel and the recorder, containing trace macro defintions.
+- trcKernelPort.h				- Kernel specific implementations of macros and data.
 - trcTypes.h				- Type definitions used.

 Hardware Timer Ports